Skip to main content

 • To share securables between workspaces, update the resources using the databricks_workspace_binding resource.

-• Security Analysis Tool (SAT): The Security Analysis Tool (SAT) is enabled by default to continuously monitor the security posture of your Databricks environment.
-By default, SAT is installed in the hub workspace.
+• Security Analysis Tool (SAT): The Security Analysis Tool (SAT) is disabled by default to support highly restricted no-egress deployments.